sapg-dev/Swiss-Real-Estate-Scraper/README.md

-# Swiss Real Estate Web Scraper
+# Swiss Real Estate Web

+URL provided is simply for data visualization purposes, and not part of the scraper.
+It was made using react to display the data, and show that this data is usable and very valuable.

 ## Introduction
 The Swiss Real Estate Web Scraper is a sophisticated Python-based tool designed for extracting detailed property information from various Swiss real estate websites, starting with immobilier.ch.
 This project is a testament to efficiency, accuracy, and scalability, making it a standout in the realm of web scraping.